msobanjo/courseware/topics/docker/modules/dockerfiles/README.md

 The command to run the image and map the port 80 is:

-`docker run -d -p 80:80 --name nginx ourimage`
+`docker run -d -p 80:80 --name nginx ournginx`

 </details>